 You will find new features for building, assigning, and managing programs.
 All this to help your Enablement teams deliver more robust, timely, and job-specific resources for your sales teams in their flow of work.
 Pre-req: Sales Enablement, available at $100/user/mth.

-Collaborate in Real Time with PRM for Slack App (Generally Available)
+Collaborate in real-time: PRM for Slack App

 Bring internal teams and partners into one partner channel for streamlined collaboration and communications.
 Access, update and share records, and automate vital business processes, all within Slack.